OpenIrelandNetwork/learning/Learning.md

 - [OpenHW Group](https://www.openhwgroup.org/) - OpenHW Group is a not-for-profit, global organization driven by its members and individual contributors where hardware and software designers collaborate in the development of open-source cores, related IP, tools and software.
 - [RISC-V](https://riscv.org) - RISC-V is an open standard Instruction Set Architecture (ISA) enabling a new era of processor innovation through open collaboration.
 - [Title](https://Link) - Description.

+## Open Source Programme Office (OSPO)
+Open Source Programme Office (OSPO) Are organisations setup to manage their relationship with the open source ecosystems they depend on.

+[OSPO Alliance] (https://ospo-alliance.org) The OSPO Alliance was launched in June 2021 by European non profit organisations — OW2, Eclipse Foundation, OpenForum Europe, and Foundation for Public Code — and concerned individuals to promote an approach to excellence in open source software management.
+Together we created the OSPO Alliance — an open experience-sharing platform to facilitate discovery of tools and best practices and help define the state of the art in this domain. - Recommended by: Clare Dillon
+[OSPO++](https://www.ospoplusplus.org) OSPO++ is a network and a community of collaborative open source program offices in the wider public sector sphere: governments, NGOs and civic institutions, alongside academic institutions and the corporations that work with them. - Recommended by: Clare Dillon
+[ToDo Group](https://www.www.todogroup.org)  TODO is an open community of practitioners who aim to create and share knowledge, and collaborate on practices, tools, and other ways to run successful and effective Open Source Program Offices or similar Open Source initiatives. - Recommended by: Clare Dillon

 ## Open Source Practices
 Resources that delve into the best practices, methodologies, and workflows for open-source development.